AnishKhadtare/Musicplayer/README.md

 # Musicplayer
-Developed this Music Player using HTML CSS JavaScript.
+Developed a Music Player using technologies such as HTML, CSS, JavaScript where users can listen to various songs.